kishanshah98/Advanced-CSS-HW/README.md

-# Advanced-CSS
+# Advanced-CSS: Portfolio

 Advanced CSS is a portfolio project that includes three main sections - About Me, Work, and Contact Information.
+This portfolio showcases my web deployed applications for future employers.
+This was created using HTML along with basic and advanced CSS features including flexbot, media queries, and CSS variables.

 ## Screenshot